David-L-R/David-L-R/README.md

 ### 🔥 Deep passion

 - Learning
-- Teaching & Education
+- Teaching & E-ducation
 - Helping others achieve their career goals
-- Technology and its potential to boost all of the above
+- Technology and its power to revolutionise education

 ### ℹ️ More info